Dental Charities: Pro Bono Oral Care for Adults & Children

 The Mars Wrigley Foundation creates better communities and happier, healthier smiles by giving people opportunities to flourish.
 The foundation has reached more than 6.5 million individuals globally.

-The Mars Foundation website lists several initiatives that focus on mint and cocoa-growing regions.
+The Mars Foundation website lists several initiatives focusing on mint and cocoa-growing regions.
 Meanwhile, the Healthier Smiles grant money flows exclusively to Save the Children.
 However, the trail goes cold at this point.

 Americas ToothFairy